 In real estate, people are always expecting hidden costs and commissions.
 Sadly, this is often the case.

 To make your prospects less hesitant about the deal, address the pricing question early.
-If you think that price is too high and no one will bother to look at the property, tell them so.
+If you think that the price is too high and no one will bother to look at the property, tell them so.
 It’s realistic and it makes sense because, as an agent, you know everything about smart pricing strategies.

 So the typical objection “Let’s list high and we can always reduce later” should be clarified asap.
 Save yourself lots of headaches and protect your reputation.
 The same goes with your commission.